marker-enterprise/marker-client/README.md

 change the server path to the path where **Marker Server** is installed

 ### server_type:
-The type of the backend underlaying technology Available values: `C#_ASPNET_MVC<version>`, `PHP_LARAVEL<version>`, `JS_NODE`
+The type of the backend underlying technology Available values: `C#_ASPNET_MVC<version>`, `PHP_LARAVEL<version>`, `JS_NODE`